egeod/wacfews/content/_index.md

             - Environmental agencies
             - NGOs and development groups
-            - Schools and educational institutions **Our objective is to minimise vulnerabilities throughout society by making information regarding data and risk more accessible to a wider range of individuals.**
+            - Schools and educational institutions
+            <p style="text-align:justify;"><b>Our objective is to minimise vulnerabilities throughout society by making information regarding data and risk more accessible to a wider range of individuals.</b></p>
           image: build-website.png
           button:
             text: "Get Started"